andrewhodel/go-ip-ac/README.md

 ipac.ModifyAuth(&ip_ac, "valid_login", "127.0.0.1")

 // test authorization status of an IP
-// this needs to be called every time there is a new IP connection var status = ipac.TestIpAllowed(&ip_ac, "127.0.0.1") fmt.Printf("TestIpAllowed 127.0.0.1: %t\n", status)
+// this can be called every time there is a new IP connection
+// if you want to block the IP connection in the application, it is not required if you are using iptables/ip6tables var status = ipac.TestIpAllowed(&ip_ac, "127.0.0.1") fmt.Printf("TestIpAllowed 127.0.0.1: %t\n", status)

-// test if you should warn users from an IP var warn = ipac.TestIpWarn(&ip_ac, "127.0.0.1") fmt.Printf("TestIpWarn 127.0.0.1: %t\n", warn)
+// test if you should warn connections from an IP
+// this must be called if you want to warn connections from the application that more requests forces a block var warn = ipac.TestIpWarn(&ip_ac, "127.0.0.1") fmt.Printf("TestIpWarn 127.0.0.1: %t\n", warn)